Demivolt logo

 How Fintech Innovation Is Transforming the Global Financial System

 Lending is the second largest area of fintech activity.
-Digital lending platforms originated $47 billion in personal loans in 2025 in the US alone, with platforms like LendingClub, SoFi, and Upstart using machine learning to assess creditworthiness beyond the standard FICO score.
-Embedded finance is a third major growth area — the global market is forecast to reach $7 trillion by 2030 as companies like Shopify, Uber, and Amazon integrate financial products directly into their platforms.
+Digital lending platforms originated $47 billion in personal loans in 2025 in the United States alone.
+Platforms like LendingClub, SoFi, and Upstart use machine learning models to assess creditworthiness, often approving applicants that traditional banks would decline.

 Source